what is it?

 Note

-Categorization adopted from The Threshold
+Categorization adapted from The Threshold

 - seed: thoughts barely started